- Bacterial Vaginosis (BV) is the most common cause of vaginal discharge.

 - Using condoms lessens the chance of getting a BV infection.

-Women at any age can have Bacterial vaginosis or “BV” – rarely in teens and women who have never been sexually active.
-However, it is much more common among girls and women who have had sex with one or more partners.
+People born with a female reproductive system, at any age can have Bacterial vaginosis or “BV” – rarely in teens and people who have never been sexually active.
+However, it is much more common among young people and adults and who have had sex with one or more partners.

 What causes bacterial vaginosis?